Welcome to Penrith Anglers

 England's Lake District is an area of outstanding beauty and a perfect holiday destination.

-Penrith Anglers are currently accepting membership applications for 2018 - for more information See Here
+Penrith Anglers are currently accepting membership applications - for more information See Here

 Once established, invasive species are extremely difficult and costly to eradicate.
 Prevention and early intervention are far more successful and cost-effective.